 mother knew Joshua.

 Aiyla Al-Mitra- Behnam's and Isra's older child.
 Big sister to Omar and cousin to Belle.
 She's introduced in "Hope and Healing."
 Aiyla was born in Afghanistan while her parents were still living under Behnam's uncle's control.
 She's dearly loved by her parents despite others' disappointment that she was born a girl.
 After a great deal of struggle, the Al-Mitras immigrated to the U.S. and Aiyla, for the most part, only remembers life there.
 A chance meeting with Belle reunites the family with Andrew and the cousins are promised a life together.
 Aiyla and Omar are also adopted as grandchildren by Catherine and Vincent.
 Befriends Eilish in "Crumbling Walls."
 In N445, Behnam writes Andrew a birthday note and shares about the joy he's brought to Aiyla and Omar.
 In "Forever and Always," Aiyla hugs Belle while playing which makes Liam jealous.
 The two older kids start squabbling as Omar cries and Belle sinks to the floor with a seizure.
 While comforting Belle, Emma helps Aiyla and Liam realize that they're all cousins, not just cousins with Belle.
 Vincent shares his gratitude for his grandkids in N450.
 In N452, Aiyla enjoys making French toast with Joshua who she learns the true identity of shortly thereafter.
 She then celebrates her first Christmas among the Friends.
 Andrew celebrates the Al-Mitras arrival in his State of the Dyelanders Address in N454.
 Sorted into Gryffindor House in N460.
 Figures into an Earth Day trivia question in N461.
 Figured into Mother's Day trivia quiz in N462.
 Appa Vincent mentions her in his questionnaire in N463.
 In JABB 473/ CABB 24, Adam happily reflects on how many more children are part of Dyeland life, including Aiyla.
 Aiyla chose Cinderella for her Halloween 2016 costume per N474.
 Mentioned in the "Chrysalis" excerpt in N475.
 Participated in the Eighteen Things for Which the Friends and Dyelanders are Thankful list in N476.
 In “Chrysalis,” Aiyla is excited to welcome her new baby sibling.
 She also becomes best friends with a little girl named Daisy.
 In N483, we get a glimpse of an adult Aiyla in 2035.
 While she and Liam are doing charity work in another country, Aiyla calls Daisy who is in Rome as Jacob's manager.
 Aiyla makes a discovery about Daisy and Jacob.
 Aiyla is mentioned in a trope in N489.
 Figures into a Dyeland-themed quiz in N496.
 She's mentioned in the JABB history test found in N500.
 I gave an update, as of Nov.
 2017, on her and Daisy's friendship in N505.
 Aiyla attends her parents' vow renewal in "Cupid and Psyche."
 In "Immortality," Aiyla supports Daisy through her father's funeral.
 She's also present when her friend learns that Josef is a vampire.
 N532 mentions Daisy's continued best friendship with Aiyla as well as Salma's continued dedication to her family, including her niece.
 In "Remembrance," Ivy and Violeta give Andrew and JenniAnn a much needed break when they take Belle to a play-date with Aiyla, Omar, Daisy, and Manny.
 N558 provides a year-end update on Isra, Behnam, Salma, Aiyla, Omar, Aurora, and many others.
 In "The Messiah," Daisy, Aiyla, and her siblings make some new friends while playing with Iz, Amala, and Christopher.
 In N559, Isra, Behnam, and their children celebrate Christmas with Joshua and the Friends.
 In N579, she shared a fact about Andrew in honor of his observed birthday.
 In N586, JenniAnn gets emotional as she introduces Amelia to the Al-Mitra side of the family via their Christmas ornaments since they can't see each other in person.
 In "Flowers Never Bend," Belle is confused about what's happening when the U.S. Capitol is stormed and Andrew assures her that their family members, including the Al-Mitras are safe.
 In N593, I shared some of my hopes for the Dyelanders and Friends as the COVID vaccines began to roll-out, including reuniting the Al-Mitra and Chandler-Darcy cousins.
+In N650, I explain why her name was chosen.
 (N582) *Aiyla

 A/J- This is usually used as a way of quickly writing "Andrew and/or John".
 However, in N66 he was an actual character in the "in-between" world.
 He had to try and referee the argument between JenniAnn and Audrey.
 The best way to explain him is: on Earth Andrew is just a character played by John Dye.
 In Dyeland Andrew is a real angel whose story is told on TBAA and John portrays him.
 In the in-between world A/J is both Andrew and John in one person.
 Sorta a split-personality thing.
 It's important to note that N66 was an April Fool's joke so nothing, not even A/J, that was spoken of happened or existed on either Earth or Dyeland and is not part of JABB's "official" story.